 4 / 5 Stars

 The investment seeks long-term total return, consisting of capital appreciation and current income.
-The fund invests at least 80% of the fund's net assets in equity and fixed income securities designed to replicate the holdings and weightings of the securities comprising the S&P 500 Index and Barclays 20+ Treasury Index.
-Its "neutral" target allocation is 60% of the fund's total assets in equity securities and 40% of the fund's total assets in fixed income securities.
-The fund seeks to achieve the fund's investment objective by allocating up to 75% of its assets in equity securities and up to 55% of its assets in fixed income securities.
+The fund invests at least 80% of its net assets in equity and fixed income securities designed to replicate the holdings and weightings of the securities comprising the S&P 500 Index and Barclays 20+ Treasury Index.
+The fund seeks to achieve its investment objective by allocating up to 75% of its assets in equity securities and up to 55% of its assets in fixed income securities.